How it works

 Base and support style

 Fragment Practice is based in Takamatsu, Japan, and works primarily through remote advisory support.
-For cross-functional issues around AI use, security controls, guidelines, and operating work, in-person interviews, workshops, or important meetings can be discussed when needed.
+In-person interviews, workshops, or important meetings can be discussed when they are useful for cross-functional alignment, management explanation, or major review points.

 Business information